Storyline Pt. 1

 Lijho has a visibly worried look on his face when he hears that.

 “I wouldn’t worry too much about it.
-You know the Paseo, I’m sure they’re all over it.”
+You know the Paseo, they’re all over it.”

-He doesn’t want to go back to prison.
-He’s only been free a couple days, and already he’s fucked up.
-As he walks, he’s constantly looking at every person he sees suspiciously, out of pure paranoia.
-He doesn’t know who sent him the message, so it could be literally anybody on the street.
-As he nears the meeting spot, he sees Remi smoking a cigarette walking toward him on the opposite side of the street.
-He cuts across the street and casually walks up to Remi, who barely notices him, as he’s nose deep in responding to messages on his dating app.
-Just before they meet, Remi happens to look up and sees Lijho- “oh shit!” he exclaims, trying not to drop his cigarette.
+In a flash of light he disappears and reappears in the pod at station 233.
+He walks off the pod and out of the station.
+As soon as he walks out the door he sees Eckley smoking a cigarette on the opposite side of the street.
+He cuts across the street and casually walks up to Eckley, who barely notices him, as he’s nose deep in his phone.
+Just before they meet, Eckley happens to look up and sees Lijho- “oh shit!” he exclaims, trying not to drop his cigarette.

 “What makes you say that?”

-“Well normally when a signal leaves Zelan, regardless of where it’s going- Plate System, Climatrol, whatever… there’s a number attached to the beginning and end of it… a signature, basically.
+“Well normally when a signal reaches Lizan, regardless of where it comes from- Plate System, Climatrol, whatever… there’s a number attached to the beginning and end of it… a signature, basically.
 That number identifies which droid sent that signal.
 Usually one droid works one system.
 So one droid gets assigned Plate System, one droid gets assigned Climatrol, and that’s ALL they do.
-Up until a little less than a year ago, there were only 3 unique numbers, so 3 droids basically.
+Up until a little less than a year ago, there were only 3 unique numbers coming from the Plate System, so 3 droids basically.
 Now there’s 7.
 And the signals are coming and going constantly.
-Basically, Zelan is working overtime.
+Basically, Lizan AND the Plate System are working overtime.
 And that earthquake last night was the 4th one we’ve had just in the past two months.
 So you figure, if the Plate System is working at 100%, and we’re still having earthquakes, that shows you that whatever is causing the quakes is more than what the Plate System can handle.
 Something is happening.”

-There’s a long pause in the conversation as Remi flicks his cigarette on the ground.
+There’s a long pause in the conversation as Eckley flicks his cigarette on the ground.
 “Too many coincidences dude.”

 “So what do you think is going on then?”
 Lijho asks.

-Lijho puts the necklace on and tucks it under his shirt.
+Lijho gives Eckley a sarcastic look of annoyance, and puts the necklace on and tucks it under his shirt.
 He lets out a long sigh.
 “Oh how the plot thickens.” he says sarcastically.